Article Archives by Subject: Education

 Well, like all progressive leftists, she stands on the shoulders of FDR and his Second Bill of Rights, proudly declaring that everyone has a "right to healthcare, and to education, and to decent housing, and to quality food, at all time [sic]," while neither bothering to ask who is responsible for providing and paying for these goods and services (the answer is "the collective"), nor considering what the implementation of these so called "rights" do in undermining the original inherent rights possessed by all individuals.
 Oh well, no time for that as you "Lean Forward!"
 The other standout line was:

-we think that they should earn a little more" Be self-sufficient, be responsible, make a major contribution, and the unspecified collective "we" just might decided that it's OK for you to earn a little more.
+make major contributions— Be self-sufficient, be responsible, make a major contribution, and the unspecified collective "we" just might decided that it's OK for you to earn a little more.
 Just how much?
 "We" will get back to you, but you can certainly forget about that 1% nonsense!
 These sorts of views have become pro forma in the Obama age, but a new spot that recently aired, stretches into new collectivist (at least for the U.S.) territory.

 Wait!
 What was that?
 Could you please run that by me again.....